 credits! this is valerie's coursework but i thought it was really cool and so i'm going to try and interpret it.
 (SORRY VAL IF I MISINTERPRETED SOME STUFF OR LEFT OUT SOME THINGS!)

 the story starts when we're little. when we are small, and asked the question: "what are your dreams?", a thousand ideas burst into our heads.
 Although answers may vary with each ask of the question, we never fail to provide an answer.
 Practicalities or societal norms or economical problems don't plague our heads as we dream our dreams at that age.
 We are secure in our innocence, and peaceful in oblivion to the harsh realities of the world - as is clearly shown in the young girl's peaceful expression as she draws.
 This is the age where you don't think too much into things, and its okay to be different.
 The bright pink of her shirt shows her uniqueness and the brightness of her dreams, unclouded by fear or reality.
 The amount of colours in the colour pencils she securely holds show the vibrancy and diversity of her dreams.
 Her cup is upright, secure, and packed full of colour pencils - essentuating how secure she is at this age.
 The positioning of her in the smack center of the painting adds to the feeling of security in the painting.
 The blank paper shows her potential for dreaming.
 She is a blank slate, capable of being anything she wants to be.
 She is (for lack of a better phrase,) in her own world; a world full of bright colours, and innocent ideals, where black is black, white is white.
 The chair in front of the painting is carefully tailored to ensure the chair will not wobble, further emphasising her security in her world.
 It also has a drawer under the seat, which i feel is a nice touch because it adds to the air of innocence since little kids often have a secret compartment (like a drawer) where they stash their most precious things (or dreams).
 However, it is not painted; which could symbolise how incomplete her view of the world is, or the amount of life she has experienced thus far, or her state as a blank slate, her potential to dream and develop.
+The cup is whole, and full.

 the story continues as the girl grows up to become a teenager. we enter the stage of adolescence, a stage of maturity, a stage of growing up. this is the most unstable part of life, as we are exposed to the true face of the world with all its problems, norms and realities. as we go through this period of rapid growth and exposure, we face the struggle of finding ourselves, our insecurities, and continuing to hold on to our dreams.
 The girl is positioned at the side of the painting showing a rather unstable view of the painting.
 We see the vast difference between this picture and the previous picture, evident in the girl's expression and the colour of her shirt.
 In the first picture, her expression was one of peaceful security; now, she hosts a face of shock as she is faced with the world she is expected to accept and conform to.
 In the first picture, her shirt was a bright pink that contrasted starkly with the white background, showing her uniqueness and brightness of her world; now, the tones have cooled to blue with a white collar, as though showing how she is turning into the white background bit by bit, losing her some of her uniqueness and brightness.
 But the colour of her shirt is still a bright, vivid blue, showing the "bit by bit" part of growing up, instead of turning dull all of a sudden, thus giving the sense of transition into the paintings.
 In actual fact, the most eye-catching bit of this painting, is that everything is partial: The shirt is partially coloured (collar white), the cups are partially coloured cups, the chair in front in partially painted, and it has a partial leg, making the chair very unstable.
 All this serves to emphasise the girl being "neither here nor there", as she is in a stage of transition - neither a young naive girl, nor a mature adult woman.
 She struggles to keep hold of her dreams, and finds it very much harder than before due to the fact that she has left her sanctuary of innocence.